HD 196885: Stellar properties

 The primary star is near the lower limit of visibility to the naked eye with an apparent visual magnitude of 6.39.
-It is located at a distance of 110.9 light years from the Sun.
+It is located at a distance of 110.9 light-years from the Sun.
 It is drifting closer with a radial velocity of −30 km/s, and is expected to come to within 16.11 pc in 836,000 years.

 The secondary, component B, is a red dwarf star separated by 0.6 arcseconds from the primary star that was discovered in 2006 with NaCo at VLT.
 It has a class in the range M1V to M3V with 51% of the Sun's mass.

-The star BD+10 4351B, located 192 arcseconds away from HD 196885 is located at the same distance and may be a physically bound companion star, in which case HD 196885 is a trinary system.
-If it is bound, then the separation is at least 6,600 AU (the separation along the line-of-sight is unknown, so this value represents a lower limit on the true separation).
+The star BD+10 4351B, located 192 arcseconds away from HD 196885, was once thought to be a possible third component of the system, but Gaia astrometry shows a smaller parallax, indicating that it is an unrelated background star.

 Planetary system

-In 2004, a planet was announced to be orbiting the star HD 196885 A in a 386-day orbit.
-Follow-up work published in 2008 did not confirm the original candidate but instead found evidence of a planet in a 1326 days.
+In 2004, an exoplanet, HD 196885 Ab, was announced to be orbiting the star HD 196885 A in a 386-day orbit.
+Follow-up work published in 2008 did not confirm the original candidate but instead found evidence of a planet in a 1326 days orbit.
 Perturbation by the secondary star in this system may have driven the planet into a high inclination orbit.
 The planetary existence was confirmed and parameters were refined by 2022.